How to Block or Hide Neighbor’s Wi-Fi Network from Appearing on Windows 11 or 10?

 How to View Filters?

-To view the filters which you have created, execute the following command:-
+To view the filters that you have created, execute the following command:-

 netsh wlan show filters